jthuo/Ansible-automation/explanation.md

-## Provision a ubuntu using vagrant and deploy Yolo using ansible
+## Provision a geerlingguy/ubuntu2004 using vagrant and deploy Yolo using ansible

 ## Implementation plan